 AND HEADWINDS

 The rapid advance of Omicron in the metros remains a concern as it could disrupt the economic recovery.
-However, economists are optimistic that its impact would not be so severe amid indications that the variant may spread faster but is not likely to be as damaging as earlier ones
+However, economists are optimistic that its impact would not be so severe amid indications that the variant may spread faster but is not likely to be as damaging as earlier ones.

-Omicron as a wildcard entry has tilted risks to outlook downwards Experience tells us that successive waves, even if they overwhelm the health infrastructure, are less damaging to the economy,” said Joshi.
+Experience tells us that successive waves, even if they overwhelm the health infrastructure, are less damaging to the economy,” said Joshi.
 Other risks that could weigh on growth include actions of the US Federal Reserve and other central banks, and domestic inflation dynamics.
-A rapid rise in US interest rates could disrupt financial markets Rising input prices (WPI) is bound to find its reflection on retail prices (CPI).
-This, along with higher deficit, will increase interest.
-However, exports is a ray of hope, said Devendra Pant, chief economist, India Ratings Economists ET spoke to expect RBI to raise the repo rate by 50 basis points starting next financial year.
-Another concern is high crude and commodities prices, which could cause a faster-than-expected rise in interest rates if inflation accelerates.
+A rapid rise in US interest rates could disrupt financial markets.